wlp1213/SINet/README.md

 # SINet

 ## Installation
-Pytorch implementation of the paper "Structure-Aware Feature Fusion Attention and Inclination Angle Supervision for Lane Detection"
+Code implementation for the paper "Structure-Guided Feature Fusion and Geometric Angle Supervision for Robust Lane Detection", to be published in *The Visual Computer*.
 ### Prerequisites

 Only tested on Ubuntu 18.04 and 20.04 with: